Friday, October 23, 2009

 Religion & Spiritual Development:

-—The people of The United Methodist Church
+Open hearts.
+Open minds.
+Open doors. —The people of The United Methodist Church

 The work of religious organizations often operates on several planes at once — a challenge for any organization and its messaging.
 Here, The people of The United Methodist Church delivers a tagline trinity that supports its applied faith mission and is warm, enthusiastic and embracing.